aglorenz/Download-Repository-Utility/README.md

 * This file contains behind-the-scenes details from the last download to help with debugging.

 ### Housecleaning
-* User will need to manually close the File Explorer Window after each download.
+* User will need to:
+  * Manually close the File Explorer Window after they are done with it.
+  * Manually delete the unzipped folder when they are done with it (zip files are auto-deleted).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>